chibiboba/JS-120/Exam Part 2/Prompts.md

    Uncaught TypeError: ninja.swingSword is not a function
    ```

-   We reassigned `Ninja.prototype` to an entirely new object instead of mutating the original prototype object.
+   We reassigning `Ninja.prototype` to an entirely new object instead of mutating the original prototype object.
 The prototype for the `ninja` object doesn't change; it's still the original prototype defined during the constructor's invocation.
 Thus, JavaScript can't find the `swingSword` method in the prototype chain of `ninja`.

 6. Implement the method described in the comments below: